 PONScripter is used nowadays in Steam localizations of NScripter games, so the code was forked by SekaiProject in order to keep it actively maintained and add SDL2 support.
 You can find it here on Github.
 Witch Hunt made their own fork of this fork, and are using it for their translation of Ciconia no Naku Koro Ni.
 The many versions of PONS and the changes across them can cause significant problems when trying to run games on the latest version.
 Witch Hunt's PONScripter dev tree can be found here.

-ONScripter-RU is yet another fork, but it's probably not for you.
+ONScripter-RU is yet another fork, but it is probably not for you.
 If you wish to make a Russian translation of something, just use PONScripter.
-ONScripter-RU's only major usage is in the Umineko PS3 project, the reason for which evidently being that the developers are Russian, and for whatever reason couldn't use PONScripter.
+ONScripter-RU's only major usage is in the Umineko PS3 project, and it doesn't work with much of anything else.
 As stated on its Github page, ONScripter-RU makes use of its own hacks, so don't expect cross-compatibility between this and the other forks.

-Befitting its cool name, ONSlaught was not a fork at all, but rather an attempt to program an NScript interpreter from the ground up.
-The developer was annoyed by ONScripter's (former) lack of Unicode support, and the fact that support for languages other than Japanese was splintered across an array of forks.
-ONSlaught supports Unicode and is able to run some very basic games such as Tsukihime and OMGWTFOTL, but core features of ONScripter just don't function in it, and it fails to start many games--or load many images--at all.
+Befitting its neat name, ONSlaught was not a fork at all, but rather an attempt to program an NScript interpreter from the ground up.
+Its developer was annoyed by ONScripter's (former) lack of Unicode support, and the fact that support for languages other than Japanese was splintered across an array of forks.
+ONSlaught supports Unicode, can fake bold/italics, and is able to run very basic games such as Tsukihime and OMGWTFOTL, but some core features such as text sprites are not working.
+It is much more strict and consistent in its handling of syntax and errors, so in order to use it you will likely have to make some edits to your game script.
 It is known to have been used in Tsukihime's Spanish translation.
-ONSlaught was abandoned in 2011, and the developer has made no mention of its end.
+ONSlaught was abandoned in 2011, although the developer may be willing to fix its most outstanding problems.

 ONScripter Plus is an Android app that runs ONScripter and ONScripter-EN games pretty much how they should be run.
 Of all the incarnations of ONScripter on Android, this is the one to pick.
-It bears a few bugs and may have some save file issues, but it's a great way to read your novels while away from the computer.
-You may buy the ad-free version to support the developer.
+It bears a few bugs and may have some save file issues, but it is a great way to read your novels while away from the computer.
+You might consider buying the ad-free version in order to support the developer.

 ONScripter Windows Builds

-Since the main branch of ONScripter includes build instructions for Windows yet no actual builds, I've taken it upon myself to do my own 64-bit Windows builds for your convenience.
-I'd meant to update these with each new release, but it seems Ogapee removed the ability to enable or force 1BYTE_CHAR in the source, so I'll just leave these here for now.
-Do note that ONScripter lacks several important features that were included in -EN many years prior, so it probably will not suit your English script needs, unless the game you're trying to run was made very recently.
+Since the main branch of ONScripter includes build instructions for Windows yet no actual builds, I took it upon myself to make my own 64-bit Windows builds for your convenience.
+I had meant to update these with each new release, but it seems Ogapee removed the ability to enable or force 1BYTE_CHAR in the source, so I'll just leave these here for now.
+Do note that ONScripter lacks several important features that were included in -EN many years prior, so it probably will not suit your English script needs, unless the game you are trying to run was made very recently.

 ONScripter - Version: onscripter-20191022